 Control Systems is a track within the Master in Engineering Systems.
 So when you apply on Studielink you choose Engineering Systems.
 Then you indicate the track you wish to follow.
 In this case, Control Systems.
-Other tracks in the Master in Engineering Systems are: Sustainable Energy, Automotive Systems, Embedded Systems and Lean Engineering.
+Other tracks in the Master in Engineering Systems are: Sustainable Energy, Automotive Systems, Embedded Systems and Smart Manufacturing (available from September 2023).

 A good balance Study, work and private life

 Combining a study with work and private life takes some getting used to.
 But organize it properly and it's easier than you think.
 You get so much more in return!

 Choose how you want to study: Part-time or full-time

 You can also take on a full-time Control Systems master.
 Then you follow a 1.5-year program.
 Comparing full-time to part-time?
 Arrange a meeting with us to see which suits you best – no strings attached.

 The Dutch way of learning

 The atmosphere in a Dutch classroom is quite informal and your lecurers are easy to talk to.
 In fact, at HAN you’re seen as a partner in the learning process.
 Class sizes are small and your lecturers encourage you to actively participate in class.
 To ask questions.
 To give your own opinion.
 They also stimulate you to be creative.
 And to discover things for yourself.

 Contact us at HAN Technical Masters.